Japan 2019 Day 6 - Omizutori Festival in NaraMar 3, 2019 5 min read

 - Strawberry tart ✅

 - Dango ✅

 - Late-night discounted tuna futomaki ✅

 If I knew the corn chocolates were this good I would have bought more of them.

 I ate like half the pack in 1 go and I never saw it for sale again.

 This is the city centre but past Nara Park is basically all wild forest.

-So practically, the centre is actually on the edge of the actual livable part of the city.
+So really, the centre is actually on the edge of the actual livable part of the city.

 holy shit, Lemon, nobody cares